 Best TV Shows Of 2014See what made our list for the best TV had to offer.

-The return of Beth Greene (played by actress/musician Emily Kinney) also marked the first episode of the season with a music moment; in fact, episode four had three of them.
+The Music of ‘Walking Dead’ Season 5: Kiev and the Post-Zombie Apocalyptic BluesThe return of Beth Greene (played by actress/musician Emily Kinney) also marked the first episode of the season with a music moment; in fact, episode four had three of them.

-“I don't know what people expect when they see an actor who also does music," she says.
+Interview: Emily Kinney Makes Music, Tells Stories and Fights Walkers"I don't know what people expect when they see an actor who also does music," she says.
 "I don't know what kind of stories they expect me to tell, but I tell stories about living in New York and boyfriends and identity and trying to figure life out."

-Yes, it's the "Ho Hey" guys, but don't think that hit song has "Visions of China" pegged in the band's usual genre.
+The Lumineers Release New Song from 'The Walking Dead'Yes, it's the "Ho Hey" guys, but don't think that hit song has "Visions of China" pegged in the band's usual genre.

 The Music of ‘Walking Dead’: Music Supervisor Thomas Golubic’s Favorite MomentsFrom Bob Dylan to Motorhead, there's been some great music moments on the show.

 All You Zombies: Five Great Zombie Flicks For HalloweenEver since AMC's hit series The Walking Dead took the world by storm on Halloween of 2010, zombies have been catching up with vampires as the creepy threat that has crossed over from horror conventions to the mainstream.
 But as with vampires, you've got to get through a lot of rotting ooze to get to the real gems: for every hit like True Blood, there's twenty Dark Shadows and Abraham Lincoln: Vampire Hunter-type flops.